-- 4) There has been overall agreement that Africa should be equitably represented in a reformed Security Council. - 5) While further clarification is needed on the role of regional groups in selecting new members, Africa reserves its right to select Africa's representatives in the Security Council, based on its criteria for selection, as reflected in the Ezulwini Consensus and the Sirte Declaration.
-Candidates would then be considered for election by the General Assembly. - 6) Members States have expressed different views with regard to the distribution of additional non-permanent seats among the regional groups, but the majority of proposals call for the distribution of additional seats, whether non-permanent or permanent, to entail no less than 3 additional seats for African States, 3 for Asia-Pacific States, 2 for Latin American and Caribbean States, 1 for Western European and Other States, 1 for Eastern European States, and 1 for Arab States.
+- 4) There has been overall agreement that Africa should be equitably represented in a reformed Security Council. - 5) Africa reserves its right to select Africa's representatives in the Security Council, based on its criteria for selection, as reflected in the Ezulwini Consensus and the Sirte Declaration.
+Candidates would then be considered for election by the General Assembly. - 6) Members States have expressed different views with regard to the distribution of additional seats among the regional groups, but the majority of proposals call for the distribution of additional seats, whether non-permanent or permanent, to entail no less than 3 additional seats for African States, 3 for Asia-Pacific States, 2 for Latin American and Caribbean States, 1 for Western European and Other States, 1 for Eastern European States, and 1 for Arab States.